 Face-to-face advice is available for local researchers, supported by telephone, email and website contact.
 Investigators are asked to complete our online support request form.
 Upon receipt of your request, we will allocate an adviser to work with you.
-A scoping search is carried out for each project to give teams an overview of the range and depth of research that exists and to discover on-going studies.
+A current research search is carried out for each project to give teams an overview of the range and depth of research that exists and to discover on-going studies.
 Other members of the RDS team will then be brought in to provide more specialised advice as needed.
 It is preferable to contact the RDS EM at an early stage to discuss your ideas, although we will try to help at any stage in the development of your research proposal.

-- Highlight research priorities
+- To highlight research priorities

 - To provide background information and justify the proposed project

 - To review proposals prior to submission and to consider how literature and evidence has been used to support the case for research

 All requests to access this service should be made through your assigned RDS EM adviser.

 Or, if you are a researcher eligible for RDS support, please contact our research advisor in health research information, Christine Keen.

 Post-award support The RDS can provide post-funding advice to researchers experiencing difficulties.
 This support may relate to study set-up, delivery or analysis, but will be advisory only, including signposting to other groups.
 The RDS cannot provide support to fill gaps in the expertise of research teams.

 Public involvement fund (PIF) These are small awards to support service-user engagement where it will contribute to the development of a funding application.
 Any team being supported by RDS EM is eligible for financial support.
 One application for a PIF can be made per project for the maximum amount of £300 (£150 for fellowship applicants).
 All requests for an award should be submitted using the application form which needs to be filled out with support of your project adviser giving a detailed and accurate breakdown of all costs included.
 Once submitted by your project adviser it will be peer-reviewed and the outcome of the application will be made available within two weeks of submission.